pblaney/mgp1000/README.md

-	-resume                       [flag]  Successfully completed tasks are cached so that if the pipeline stops prematurely the previously completed tasks are skipped while maintaining their output --email                        [str]  Email address to send workflow completion/stoppage notification --singularity_module           [str]  Indicates the name of the Singularity software module to be loaded for use in the pipeline, this option is not needed if Singularity is natively installed on the deployment environment
+	-resume                       [flag]  Successfully completed tasks are cached so that if the pipeline stops prematurely the previously completed tasks are skipped while maintaining their output --email                        [str]  Email address to send workflow completion/stoppage notification --input_dir                    [str]  Directory that holds BAMs and associated index files
+	                                      Default: input/preprocessedBams/
+	--output_dir                   [str]  Directory that will hold all output files from the somatic variant analysis
+	                                      Default: output/
+	--singularity_module           [str]  Indicates the name of the Singularity software module to be loaded for use in the pipeline, this option is not needed if Singularity is natively installed on the deployment environment
 	--vep_ref_cached               [str]  Indicates whether or not the VEP reference files used for annotation have been downloaded/cached